cloudblog004/fantasticfoodies/content/en/posts/2691-simple-way-to-prepare-super-quick-homemade-cheesy-tuna-rice-bake.md

 - "1 tsp garlic powder"
 - "1 cup mini crouton mix or seasoned bread crumbs"
 recipeinstructions:
 - "Preheat oven to 425°.
 Then, begin by boiling your rice to soften.
-Drain &amp; Place evenly into a small casserole or baking dish/pan."
+Drain & Place evenly into a small casserole or baking dish/pan."
-- "Next, chop your onions &amp; mix all ingredients together well in casserole dish.
-(Leaving aside the crouton/crumb topping &amp; 1/2 cup of the shredded cheese.)"
+- "Next, chop your onions & mix all ingredients together well in casserole dish.
+(Leaving aside the crouton/crumb topping & 1/2 cup of the shredded cheese.)"
 - "Finally, level mixture off (pressing down gently with a spoon or your preferred tool 😄) and flatten casserole evenly.
 Top with remaining shredded cheese and croutons."
 - "Cover with foil.
 Bake for 40-60 minutes or until cheese is melted to your preference. (*for crispier topping remove foil for the last 10-15 minutes.)"
 - "Ready to serve and ENJOY!"